Skip to content

 String A string of characters.

-Selection Pre-defined list of values.
+Options Pre-defined list of values.
 Name is displayed in the dropdown.
 Value is assigned as a variable value.

-Variable Form Selection
+Variable Form Options

 Variable Applicability